chapagain/auto-currency-switcher/README.md

 Auto Currency extension tracks visitor's IP address and automatically changes the store currency to the visitor's location currency.
 Visitor can switch to his/her desired currency at any time.

 This extension uses two IP Address databases for IP Address lookup.
-One is MaxMind's GeoIP and the other is Webnet77's Ip2Country database.
+One is `MaxMind's GeoIP` and the other is `Webnet77's Ip2Country` database.
 Shop admins have the option to choose between these two databases.
 The default one is Webnet77's Ip2Country database.

 ## Installation ##

 Just install the module in your multi-currency Magento shop and the module will work on the fly.

 No extra configuration settings is to be made.

-You can also Enable or Disable the module & choose IP address database from configuration setting:
+You can Enable or Disable the module & choose IP address database from configuration setting:

 `System -> Configuration -> Catalog -> Auto Currency`